sjbennett123/gloryforthefist/content/rules/playtest/playtest_racial_traits.md

 Cost without Trait: 4
 ```

-This skill can be used once per day to generate any of the following effects: one attempt to pick a lock or set/disarm a trap (one attempt being roughly 1 minute of action), throw one gas poison (regardless of alchemy level), or apply full Backstab bonus damage with a single thrown weapon attack, even when attacking from in front of the enemy.
+This skill can be used once per day to generate any of the following effects: make one attempt to pick a lock or set or disarm a trap (each attempt takes roughly 1 minute), throw one gas poison (regardless of alchemy level), or apply full Backstab bonus damage with a single thrown weapon attack, even when attacking from in front of the enemy.

 ### Dodge